Rosemary Sutcliff: Biography

 Inspired by the children's historical novels of Geoffrey Trease, her first published book was The Chronicles of Robin Hood in 1950.
 In 1954, she published what remains her best-known work The Eagle of the Ninth, part of a series on Roman Britain and its aftermath; they were not written as such or in sequential order but connected by the linking device of an emerald ring, passed down through generations of the same family.
 Between 1954 and 1958, Sutcliff's works The Eagle of the Ninth, its sequel The Silver Branch, Outcast and Warrior Scarlet were runners-up in the annual Carnegie Medal, given by the Library Association to the year's best children's book by a British subject.
 She finally won the Medal for her third book in the Eagle series, The Lantern Bearers (1959).
 Where the first two books and one subsequent one were set in Roman Britain, The Lantern Bearers immediately follows the withdrawal of the Roman Empire, when the British people are threatened by remaining Germanic troops and by invaders.

 Sutcliff was Carnegie runner-up again for her retelling of the Arthurian legend in Tristan and Iseult, which in 1971 won the American Horn Book Award.
 In 1985, The Mark of the Horse Lord was the inaugural winner of the Phoenix Award, created by the Children's Literature Association to recognise the best English-language children's book that did not win a major award when originally published twenty years earlier.
 The Shining Company won the same award in 2010.

+In the 1975 Queen's Birthday Honours, she was appointed an Officer of the Order of the British Empire (OBE) for services to children's literature.
+She was promoted to Commander of the Order of the British Empire (CBE) in the 1992 New Year Honours.

 Sutcliff lived for many years in Walberton near Arundel, Sussex.
-In 1975, she was appointed an Officer of the Order of the British Empire for services to children's literature, and later Commander of the Order of the British Empire in 1992.
 She wrote incessantly throughout her life and was still doing so on the morning of her death in 1992.
 Sutcliff never married and had no children.